WebOrigami/docs/content/pattern/fileMap.md

 ${ Tree.json(pattern/map/object.js) + "\n" }
 ```

-The critical bit here is that the `json` utility required no modification to work with the new files-based tree.
-We wrote the `json` utility to work with async trees, and the folder is just another async tree.
+The critical bit here is that the `json` utility required no modification to work with the new files-based `Map`.
+We wrote the `json` utility to work with any `Map`, and the folder is just another `Map`.
+While it would have been possible to hard-code support for objects and file system folders into the `json` utility, that approach would be harder to maintain and less flexible.

+This `Map`-based approach is superior because the `Map` interface is entire abstract.
+This allows us to factor our code better — but even more importantly, to accommodate future `Map` classes that we don’t even know about at the time we’re writing code like the `json` utility.

 ## Transform the folder

-Since our folder is now available to us in tree form, we can convert its markdown content to HTML using the transform we already wrote.
-We can start with the same tree+transform module we created in `htmlObject.js`, and just change where the tree is coming from.
+Since our folder is now available to us in map form, we can convert its markdown content to HTML using the transform we already wrote.
+We can start with the same map-transforming module we created in `htmlObject.js`, and just change where the map is coming from.

 ```${'js'}
 /* src/map/htmlFiles.js */